vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 big.
 However, there's another direction where this is important as
 well: the direction toward zero (and beyond?).

-One implicit idea in SBF's discourse, as seen in Stanford EA, is the idea that utility is close enough to linear in money, and as an important corollary, there's a lower bound at zero.
+One sometimes-implicit and sometimes-explicit idea in SBF's discourse, as seen in Stanford EA, is the idea that utility is close enough to linear in money, and as an important corollary, there's a lower bound at zero.
 The worst-case outcome here is making nothing, in which case you make no donations and therefore have effectively zero impact.
 So risk-taking has very high upside but only a limited downside -- in the worst case, you're wiped out, you declare bankruptcy, maybe you even die penniless.

 From a *selfish* perspective, this is a pretty bad outcome (and indeed, a logarithmic model of utility would give an infinite